- British Euchre

 - Alan Gilfoy's Euchre page

-- Rules of Euchre are available on the Card Game Heaven site.
+- Rules of Euchre were available on the Card Game Heaven site (archive copy).

 - The Euchre page of the White Knuckle Playing Cards site, which describes the Australian game with 32 cards.

 - Archive copy of Dave Barker's former Euchre page

-- Brad Wilson's Card Games pages include several Euchre and Bid Euchre variants.
+- Brad Wilson's Card Games pages (arhcive copy) include several Euchre and Bid Euchre variants.

 - Achive copies of Bram Kivenko's pages on Euchre probabilities, strategies and a glossary.

 - On the island of Guernsey, in the English Channel, Euchre (played with 33 cards including a joker) is the national game.
-This archive copy of the Guernsey United Euchre League site has details of league rules, matches and results.
+This archive copy of the Guernsey United Euchre League site had details of league rules, matches and results.

 - Perry's Euchre Universe Blog discusses Euchre strategy and other Euchre-related topics.